alenaks/SigmaPie/README.md

 print(stress.generate_sample(n=10, repeat=False))
 ```

-The implemented learning algorithm for $k$-TSL languages is designed by [McMullin and Jardine (2017)](https://adamjardine.net/files/jardinemcmullin2016tslk.pdf), which is based on [Jardine and Heinz (2016)](http://jeffreyheinz.net/papers/Jardine-Heinz-2016-LTSLL.pdf).
+The implemented learning algorithm for k-TSL languages is designed by [McMullin and Jardine (2017)](https://adamjardine.net/files/jardinemcmullin2016tslk.pdf), which is based on [Jardine and Heinz (2016)](http://jeffreyheinz.net/papers/Jardine-Heinz-2016-LTSLL.pdf).

 However, there are some phonological processes that require more power than TSL.
 Some languages have more than just a single long-distance assimilation: for example, separate vowel and consonantal harmonies.
 In this case, one tier is not enough: putting both vowels and consonants on a single tier will create the desired locality neither among vowels nor among consonants.
 For cases like this, a subregular class of _multiple tier-based strictly local languages_ is especially useful.